Shammas Malik

-Shammas Iqbal Qammar Malik (born April 10, 1991) is an American lawyer and politician who is currently serving as the 63rd mayor of Akron, Ohio since January 1, 2024.
+Shammas Iqbal Qammar Malik (born April 10, 1991) is an American lawyer and politician who is currently serving as the 63rd mayor of Akron, Ohio, since January 1, 2024.
+Malik is a member of the Democratic Party.
 He previously served as the city councilor of Ward 8 from January 1, 2020, until November 7, 2023.
 He was an assistant director of the Akron Law Department from 2016 to 2018.

-Life
+Early life and education

-Shammas Iqbal Qammar Malik was born and raised in Ward 8, Northwest Akron, Ohio in a Muslim family.
-He is of Pakistani descent.
+Malik was born and raised in Ward 8, Northwest Akron, Ohio, in a Muslim family.
+He is of Pakistani and Irish descent.
 His mother, Helen Qammar, was a chemical engineering professor at the University of Akron.
 In 2009, he graduated from Firestone High School with an International Baccalaureate Diploma.
 He earned dual bachelor's degrees in political science and international studies from the Ohio State University in 2013.
 Malik completed a J.D., cum laude, from Harvard Law School in 2016.
 During law school, he completed several summer internships in Washington, D.C., including at The Pentagon.